 Declaration of Accountability

-Supervisory board, management and management team
+Supervisory board, managing director and management

 Administration and supervision on partnerships of Simavi

 Simavi is an active member of various alliances.
 Simavi acts as the leading partner in some of these consortia.
 The governance structure of the alliances is laid down in appropriate agreements.
 These agreements define the various roles and responsibilities of each of the partners, both towards programme implementation and the donor relations.

 Simavi is the direct administrator of two other foundations: the Zien Foundation and the Netherlands Foundation for International Child Health.
 This means that the management is also the administrator of these foundations.
 The activities of both foundations are fully integrated in the activities of Simavi and are performed by the Simavi organisation.
 It is ensured that earmarked funds of these foundations are spent on the goals of these foundations.

 Appointment, functioning and remuneration of the supervisory board